louislefevre/onyx/docs/About.md

 # What are the features of the compiler?
 The language is limited to the main features found in common programming languages: functions, variables/data types, operators, conditionals and loops.
 In order to keep things simple and avoid learning the differences between features with similar functionality, it contains only the primary members of these features.
 For example:
+- Variables
+  - Variables do not need to be declared and may be assigned different types.
+  - Doesn't support use of different types together.
-- Variables/Data Types
+- Data Types
-  - Does have int, double, boolean and string.
+  - Supports int, double, boolean and string.
-  - Doesn't have float, char, short, byte, long.
+  - Doesn't support have float, char, short, byte, long.
 - Operators
-  - Does have equals, plus, minus, divide, multiply, modulo, power (and their assignment variations).
+  - Supports equals, plus, minus, divide, multiply, modulo, power (and their assignment variations).
-  - Doesn’t have increment and decrement.
+  - Doesn't support increment and decrement.
 - Conditionals
-  - Does have if statements.
+  - Supports if statements.
-  - Doesn't have switch/case statements.
+  - Doesn't support switch/case statements.
 - Loops
-  - Does have for-style loops.
+  - Supports for-style loops.
-  - Doesn't have while loops or for each loops.
+  - Doesn't support while loops or for each loops.

 The following is a brief overview of the syntax for the language:
 - Operators